CS207-group2/cs207-FinalProject/docs/milestone1.md

 ```

 # Software Organization
-Discuss how you plan on organizing your software package.
-* What will the directory structure look like?
+The directory structure of our library will look as follows:

 <pre>
 AutoDiff\